-This presents a more pressing need to properly handle and contain the epidemic, on both the national government and individual level.
+This presents a more pressing need to properly handle and contain the epidemic.
+And this needs to be done on both the national government and individual level.

-Due to the similarity of the two viruses, there are a lot of things that we have learned from the SARS epidemic that we can apply in today’s COVID-19 epidemic:
+Due to the similarity of the two viruses, we can apply learnings from what caused the SARS epidemic to today’s COVID-19 epidemic.

 - SARS presented mostly the same symptoms as COVID-19.
 Its mode of transmission is similar.
-The SARS virus was transmitted via coughing or sneezing.
+Coughing or sneezing transmits the SARS virus.
 From this, we can continue to observe proper social distancing, and avoiding large crowds.
-Practicing good hygiene should also be observed.
+Practicing good hygiene is also crucial.

-- The early months of the 2003 SARS epidemic was reported on extensively.
-But without more info about its origins being shared, and the fact that there was still no cure at the time, it only caused panic and anxiety among the public.
+- Media covered the early months of the 2003 SARS epidemic extensively.
+But when they were unable to share more info about its origins, and because of the fact that there was still no cure at the time, there was only panic and anxiety among the public.
 With the current COVID-19 situation, it’s important for governments and individuals to be transparent, and to share only accurate information about the outbreak.

 - Majority of the transmissions from the 2003 SARS epidemic occurred within the healthcare setting.
-Today, we see a similar trend in the Philippines, with at least 2o doctors, and hundreds more infected, while caring for COVID-19 patients.
+Today, we see a similar trend in the Philippines, with at least 21 doctors losing their lives while caring for COVID-19 patients as of April 2020.

 These deaths mean a great loss.
-With healthcare workers on the frontline, they are put at risk.
+Healthcare workers on the frontline are at a significant risk.

-The proper use and distribution of personal protective equipment (PPE) for healthcare workers, as well as honest and transparent sharing of information can greatly help in protecting both the public and the healthcare workers.
+The proper use and distribution of personal protective equipment (PPE) for healthcare workers is a must.
+Honest and transparent sharing of information can also greatly help in protecting both the public and the healthcare workers.

 Medical technology has grown leaps and bounds since the SARS epidemic.
-But this COVID-19 epidemic has shown us that we are still ill-prepared as a global community to deal with the current outbreak.
+But COVID-19 has shown us that we remain ill-prepared as a global community to deal with the current outbreak.